research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 In this section, you can provide more information on who contributed to the software.
 This section can be used to list the developers, designers, community managers, etc.

 You can use the search bar underneath "Add contributor" to search for people already registered in the RSD or [ORCID](https://orcid.org) database.
-If needed, you can add a role and affiliation to the contributor, and select one contributor as a "contact person" for the software.
+If needed, you can add a role and an affiliation to the contributor, and select one contributor as a "contact person" for the software.

 The contributors you add will show up in the contributors section of the software page.

 :::tip
-If you have provided a **Software DOI** in the previous section, you can import the contributors from the DOI metadata by clicking the "import contributors" button (see animation).
+If you have provided a **Software DOI** in the previous section, you can import the contributors from the DOI metadata by clicking the "Import contributors" button (see animation).
 :::

 ![video](img/software-contributors.gif)

 ### Contact person

 **One of the contributors** can be defined as contact person.
-The contact person will appear in a separate card and the email button will be displayed if email address is provided.
+The contact person will appear in a separate card and the email button will be displayed if an email address is provided.

 :::warning